acatejr/edu/learning_go/README.md

 Two required environment variables:
     GOROOT is set to where you installed GO (e.g., Windows GOROOT=c:\GO)

-    GOPATH is set to where you to your workspace
+    GOPATH is set to your workspace

 ### Go Editors